20goto10/theremin_remote/README.md

 - I have no idea if this will work in non-Linux environment... it would probably work on a Mac, but I doubt it would work under Windows.
 - You need to use Jruby, not regular Ruby, since it is required by Manticore, the underlying API request library (chosen for speed).
 - You need read permissions on the input device.
 You can either do this by running the script as root (sudo ruby theremin.rb), or chmodding/chowning the input device permissions.
 Note if you do the latter that the device permissions will be reset at reboot or whenever you unplug/replug the input device.
 - You need some sort of target for the requests.
-What I have here is based on a modified HA-Bridge-- modified in that I added HSL colorspace support, which HA-Bridge is supposed to pass onto OpenHAB.
+My code is based on a modified HA-Bridge-- modified in that I added HSL colorspace support, which HA-Bridge is supposed to pass onto OpenHAB.
 At the time of this writing it is an open pull request at ha-bridge, awaiting review...
 You can just pull it in and compile it locally. https://github.com/bwssytems/ha-bridge/pull/1028 and then you can use ${color.hsl} in your colorization requests to HA-Bridge.
+HOWEVER, as of 12/19/2018 I've added support for OpenHAB2 directly (though it is a work-in-progress) which seems better overall, and obviates any need for the CIE 1931 / a.k.a.
+XY colorspace which is just a nightmare to handle anyway.

 Ruby Prerequisites:
 ```